laughingclouds/Scrapia-World/README.md

 It is recommended to set the default value of every column to the integer value of the first chapter number of a novel.

+4. For the other stuff, I'll add in a requirements.txt which you can `pip install -r requirements.txt` within a virtual environment.

 ```sql
 CREATE TABLE "novel" (
  "ATG" INTEGER DEFAULT 0,